felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.13.0 =

 (2017/03/06) Added several new recipe options in the Social and Search Optimization metabox (Pro version).
 Added support for the WP Recipe Maker and WP Ultimate Recipe plugins (Pro version).

-= 1.12.3 =

-(2017/02/26) Added new options for the Schema type Review (Pro version).
-Added support for the WP Product Review plugin (Pro version).

-= 1.12.2 =

-(2017/02/19) Renamed a few site related option keys for WPSSO v3.39.9.

-= 1.12.1 =

-(2017/02/13) Removed the unsupported video property from the Schema Organization markup.

-= 1.12.0 =

-(2017/02/08) Added comments and replies to the Schema CreativeWork markup and its sub-types.
-Added a new Schema review property module to include WooCommerce product reviews (Pro version).